mendix/cf-mendix-buildpack/README.md

 If you want to enable initializing your database and files from an existing data snapshot included in the MDA, set `USE_DATA_SNAPSHOT` to `true`.

+License Activation
+====

+To activate a license on your application, please contact Mendix Support.

 Logging and Debugging